Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

-Hence
+Hence,

-Taking the limit as $\tau\to0$ is more sophisticated.
-We shall see that we recover the cumulants of the sine process given by lemma 2 in~\cite{Soshnikov_00a} and the cancelation follows from the Main combinatorial Lemma.
+Taking the limit as $\tau\to0$ is more subtled.
+We shall see that we recover the cumulants of the sine process given by lemma 2 in~\cite{Soshnikov_00a} and the cancellation follows from the main combinatorial lemma.
 We fix some composition ${\bf m}$ of $n$ and some vector $u\in\R^n_0$ and we will look at the symmetries of the function $\G_0^{\bf m}$.
 By definition (\ref{G}),

 where $\s=\s_{\ell({\bf m})}(\sigma)$, (\ref{N_3}).
 The important fact is that this expression becomes independent of the variable~$x$.
 In the sequel, we will denote $\G_0^{\bf m}(u)$ instead of $\G_0^{\bf m}(u, x)$ and we define